ECCC-ASTD-MRD/gem/README.EC.md

 When sourced, the `.eccc_setup_*` will create a build directory following the pattern below:
-`<goas_root>/build/<compiler>-<version>`
+`<goas_root>/build/build-<os-platform>-<compiler>-<compiler-version>`

+for example:
+`<goas_root>/build/build-ubuntu-18.04-amd64-64-intel-19.0.3.199`

-You can therefore go to that folder and simply execute the commands bellow to compile the code:
+You can therefore go to that folder and simply execute the commands below to compile the code:
 ```
 cmake ../../project
 make -j
-make install
+make work
 ```

 ## Repository in the $HOME directory

-Hosting your GOAS working copy in your home has a few advantages, but it is also slightly more complex.
+Hosting your GOAS working copy in your home directory has a few advantages, but it is also slightly more complex.
 Being in the home directory, your repository is automatically backed-up and you also have multiple snapshots.
 The downside is that users have very little space in the home directory.
 If you choose to host your repository there, you will have to move your build and work folders to other file systems.

 For example:
 ```